CenturyLinkCloud/APIDocs/CAM Platform/organizations-api.md

 ## GET /services/organizations/{organization_name}/boxes

-Get the schema of boxes in the given organization.
+Get the boxes in the given organization.

 ### URL